Skip to content

 Meta's query language for APIs: the client declares exactly which fields it needs and receives only them in one round trip.

 GraphQL fits applications with many data types and complex dependencies.
 For classical content sites it is often overkill — REST or Next.js built-in data fetching handle the same job more simply.
-In the Velvetum stack, GraphQL appears mostly on top of the Sanity headless CMS and inside e-commerce projects layered on Shopify.
+In the studio stack, GraphQL appears mostly on top of the Sanity headless CMS and inside e-commerce projects layered on Shopify.

 A site that behaves like an app: offline support, install-to-home-screen, push notifications.